 Â· Introducing yourself, greeting and saying goodbye to friends, learning courtesy expressions, talking about yourself and others, spelling your name, performing simple math problems, asking, and telling time

 Â· Describing your university and classroom, exchanging information about courses of study, talking about the calendar and dates, asking, and responding to simple questions

 Â· Talking about your family and friends, describing yourself, other people, and things, saying how old you and others are, talking about things that belong to you and others

 Â· Talking about pastimes, weekend activities, and sports, talking about what you are going to do, planning activities, extending invitations, apologizing

-Â· Talking about your vacation plans, describing a hotel, talking about how you and others feel, negotiating and paying for items, describing your daily routine
+Â· Talking about your vacation plans, describing a hotel, talking about how you and others feel, describing some aspects of your daily routine

 Â· Describing and illustrating aspects of the cultures of Spanish-speaking countries and making comparisons between cultures using basic linguistic structures and vocabulary in the target language.